-Participating on a committee is an excellent means of networking with other IEC members, while making a difference in your association and industry.
+Participating on a committee is an excellent opportunity to help guide IEC, engage with other IEC members at the national level, while making a difference in your association and industry.

-Employees of member companies in good standing and chapter staff are eligible to serve on committees.
+Employees of member companies and chapter staff are eligible to serve on committees.

 This committee is a policy committee that maintains IEC’s National Standards of Apprenticeship, the apprentice training curriculum, and technical training for other field workers in accordance with its own committee bylaws.
 This committee also contributes to outreach with potential apprentices.
 The A&T Committee may include one or more subcommittees.
 Familiarity with IEC’s apprentice training programs is preferred.